3 Rotten Shares to Sell, and 1 to Buy Today

 Our analysts think BCE doesn’t offer the same potential for disaster as the other two, however, that’s about the most positive thing we can think of to say about this Canadian behemoth.
 The Canadian telecom space is effectively saturated, meaning, where BCE, or its peers for that matter, are going to find growth in the years ahead is somewhat of a head scratcher to us.
 However, our analysis suggests the company trades at a valuation that suggests growth will exceed what’s occurred over the past decade.
 We disagree and will not be surprised if BCE’s annualized return over the next decade is below the current dividend yield offered.

-Compared to the three potential disasters we mentioned above, this is one “under-the-radar” company that we think could deliver a boatload of profits for investors.
+By comparison to these 3 potential disasters, there’s still one “under-the-radar” stock pick we think could soon deliver a boatload of profits for investors.

 Not only is the stock trading nicely below its highs, the underlying business remains in its infancy, and is evolving at an incredible rate.
 We foresee that over the next 5-10 years, this company will prove to be the stock to own in the Canadian market, and we’re still very much on the ground floor — which makes it our gangbuster growth stock to buy NOW!